 Application Process for MBA in Japan

-The application process is the next important thing you should know when planning to study MBA in Japan.
+The application process is the next important thing you should know when planning to study an MBA in Japan.
 Here are a few general steps you can expect in this process:

 - Shortlist MBA courses and universities in Japan that align with your interests, budget, and other expectations.
 Review factors like tuition fees, location, and faculty.